Region Overview

 Regional Commissioners: 4

 Annick and the Irvine Valley basically covers all the towns and villages surrounding Kilmarnock.
 The largest of these, Stewarton, lies to the north on the Annick Water that supplies part of the district name.
 Irvine Valley is the eastern portion, with the small historic burghs of Galston, Newmilns and Darvel.
-There isn’t necessarily brilliant integration between the two ends as it stands.
-Nonetheless, both would benefit from being a larger part of a smaller council.
+There isn’t necessarily brilliant integration between the two ends as it stands, but similarly neither portion would particularly benefit from their issues being secondary to those of Kilmarnock.

 Ayr Burgh